This post may contain affiliate links. For more information, please read the full disclosure policy here.

 There are hawker centres located throughout Singapore.
 I visited one just metres from my hostel on a couple of occasions.
 I got a freshly prepared (and large) serving of crispy chicken with noodles for $4.
 It was so good.
 Check out this guide for some of the most popular hawker centres in Singapore.

 Another recommendation from my friend was Komala Vilas, which is one of the oldest Indian vegetarian restaurants in Singapore.
 I visited the Little India location and sat downstairs, which was mostly full of locals.
 There’s also restaurant seating upstairs.
 I sat opposite a lady from the States who lived in Singapore, and she helped me decide what to eat.
 I went with the masala dosai, which was basically a large, thin pancake with a potato filling.
 It came with three dipping sauces.
 The dish cost me $4 and I would definitely return.
 Eating Indian is definitely one of the best things to do in Singapore.

 This was one thing I didn’t have time to do.
 But my friend told me that the two best places for satay are Satay by the Bay and Lau Pa Sat.
 Next time!

-I stayed in a 6-bed female dorm at Dream Lodge, which were like little pods, with walls on all sides and a curtain over the entrance.
+I stayed in a 6-bed female dorm at Dream Lodge, which has little pods, with walls on all sides and a curtain over the entrance.
 With lockers, plenty of bathrooms and free breakfast, I’ve already booked to return to Dream Lodge in August.
 It was walking distance from two different metro stations, a mall and that delicious food court I mentioned earlier.
 If you’re looking for budget accommodation in Singapore, definitely check out Dream Lodge.
 It was also about a $25 taxi from the airport.